profsmith89/ctps/_sources/chap08.md

 ## Inverting a pixel's color

 Our function is structured as we desire, but the helper function still doesn't change the value of the visited pixels.
 What might we do to create a path of visited pixels that is easy for us to see?
 How about we invert our image?
-It's easy to create an inverted video image by simply replacing the value of each color in each pixel with the result of the calculation: `256 - orig_color_value`.
+It's easy to create an inverted image by simply replacing the value of each color in each pixel with the result of the calculation: `255 - orig_color_value`.

 The following code block does this by replacing our do-nothing `do_something` function with one that reverses the input pixel.
 Try it out, and then look at the resulting image.